gem/oq-engine/doc/manual/oq-manual.rst

 (introduced in OpenQuake engine17).

-A deprecation warning is printed every time you attempt to use a vulnerabilitymodel in the old Natural hazards' Risk Markup Language v0.4 format in an OpenQuake engine17 (or later) risk calculation.
+A deprecation warning is printed every time you attempt to use a *Vulnerability Model* in the old Natural hazards' Risk Markup Language v0.4 format in an OpenQuake engine17 (or later) risk calculation.
 To get rid of the warning you must upgrade the old vulnerabilitymodels files to Natural hazards' Risk Markup Language v0.5.
 You can use the command ``upgrade_nrml`` with oq to do this as follows: